SketchUp/sketchup-developer-tools/README.md

 If you're an owner of this repo, here are some steps.

 Get a local copy of the files.
-This will create a sketchup-stl folder.
+This will create a sketchup-developer-tools folder.

 	git clone https://github.com/SketchUp/sketchup-developer-tools.git
 	cd sketchup-developer-tools